 -Post Chemo medication such as Tomoxifen

 These are the primary reasons for fading pigment or pigment changes over time.
 PMU can last many years without a touch-up if and only if the treated area is cared for properly, as per my specific Post-Care instructions.
-The sun (whether it be at the beach, the pool or just waking to your car) is the NUMBER ONE reason that causes pigment to fade or change, therefore, I strongly recommend a daily SPF regime.
-After about 6 years, even if the color has not changed, it may fade or lighten.
+The sun (whether it be at the beach, the pool or just waking to your car) is the NUMBER ONE reason that causes pigment to fade or change.
+I recommend the use of a daily broad spectrum SPF balm.
+After about 4 years, even if the color has not changed, it may fade or lighten.
 A touch-up session will freshen-up the original color.